- March 19, 2016

 No injuries were reported.

-A History of Wind and Scaffolding
+A History Of Wind and Scaffolding

 It may seem obvious that windy weather would have a negative effect on construction projects.
 When it comes to scaffolding, however, the causes behind the danger are complex.
-Scaffolding, built to sustain the vertical load of both construction workers and their supplies, are not designed for significant horizontal pressures.
+Scaffolding, built to sustain the vertical load of both construction workers and their supplies, is not designed for significant horizontal pressures.
 Wind represents a force adversative to the general design strengths of scaffolding.

 You’ve probably seen tall, vertical structures, such as antenna towers, anchored to the ground with supporting cables.
 Using cables like these for support, which run triangularly downwards, is called “guying.”
-Scaffolding should be guyed, adequately tied down or affixed with counterweights so as to ensure safety.
+Scaffolding should be guyed, adequately tied down, or affixed with counterweights so as to ensure safety.

 Workers often also use scaffolding as a platform on which they store their equipment.
 Paint cans, hammers, and other heavy materials are increasingly prone to blow off of scaffolding as wind speeds increase.
-Falling objects, of course, are hugely dangerous for ground-level construction workers and pedestrian passers-by alike.
+Falling objects, of course, are hugely dangerous for ground-level construction workers and pedestrian passersby alike.
 This is just one more danger intrinsic to the use of scaffolding.

 Scaffolding’s purpose is to help workers create and repair.
 Without proper foresight and vigilance, these integral tools can cause untold damage and harm.